Aleuts: Boats

 The interior regions of the rough, mountainous Aleutian Islands provided little in terms of natural resources for the Aleutian people.
 They collected stones for weapons, tools, stoves or lamps.
 They collected and dried grasses for their woven baskets.
 For everything else, the Aleuts had learned to use the fish and mammals they caught and processed to satisfy their needs.

 To hunt sea mammals and to travel between islands, the Aleuts became experts of sailing and navigation.
 While hunting, they used small watercraft called baidarkas.
 For regular travel, they used their large baidaras.

 The baidara was a large, open, walrus-skin-covered boat.
 Aleut families used it when traveling among the islands.
 It was also used to transport goods for trade, and warriors took them to battle.

 The baidarka (small skin boat) was a small boat covered in sea lion skin.
 It was developed and used for hunting because of its sturdiness and maneuverability.
-The Aleut baidarka resembles that of a Yup'ik kayak, but it is hydrodynamically sleeker and faster.
+Aleut baidarka resembles that of a Yup'ik kayak, but it is hydrodynamically sleeker and faster.
 They made the baidarka for one or two persons only.
 The deck was made with a sturdy chamber, the sides of the craft were nearly vertical and the bottom was rounded.
 Most one-man baidarkas were about 16 ft long and 20 in wide, whereas a two-man was on average about 20 ft long and 24 in wide.
 It was from the baidarka that Aleut men would stand on the water to hunt from the sea.